Sunrise Christian School

 Sunrise Christian School is a Pentecostal school located across five campuses in South Australia.
 It is a member of the Adelaide Christian Schools group of schools.
 The group comprises Sunrise, Temple Christian College, Sunrise Christian School, Whyalla and Sunrise Bethel Christian School in Port Moresby, PNG.
 The original campus is located in Fullarton and this location still hosts a campus which serves as the emotional "home" of the Sunrise network.

 The school was started in 1978 with approximately 30 students.
-In the years since it has grown to five campuses comprising 1000+ students.
+In the years since it has grown to six campuses comprising 1000+ students.

-The Marion Campus is the only current Sunrise campus which goes through to year 12.